Young-won/deepbiome/docs/source/prerequisites.rst

 :idx_path: index path for repetation (.csv)
 :data_path: directory path of the index and y file

-If you provide the one input file, you can use the option below:
+To provide one configuration file, we can use the options below:

 :tree_info_path: tree information file (.csv)
 :x_path: input path (.csv)